NeelDevenShah/DigiManuf/README.md

 This project is licensed under the GPLv3 License - see the LICENSE file for details.

 Feel free to give any suggestions or recommendations, regarding our approach!

-This README provides an overview and setup instructions for DigiManuf.
-The system was designed with scalability, real-time monitoring, and intelligent decision-making in mind, making it a comprehensive solution for modern distributed manufacturing.